JudicaelPoumay/Duplicate-And-Translate/readme.txt

 2. Hover over the post you want to translate.
 3. Click the **Duplicate & Translate** link.
 4. A new tab will open, showing the translation progress.
+5. Choose Language and add context to help the translator
-5. Once the translation is complete, you will be given a link to edit the new translated post, which will be saved as a draft.
+6. Once the translation is complete, you will be given a link to edit the new translated post, which will be saved as a draft.

 == Frequently Asked Questions ==